heinerb1/heinerb1.github.io/_pages/log.md

 * **Friday**: Tried to assemble a VTR architecture file with a Xilinx slicel site, but it is taking a long time as I predicted.
 Each piece of the file has had to be copied in recursively from the symbiflow arch defs repo and I have been making modicifcations according to the error messages that I am getting from VTR.
-In addition, I have been unable to complete the packing stage of VPR as it appears to be expecting .latch primitives despite the symbiflow files use custom flip flops.
+In addition, I have been unable to complete the packing stage of VPR as it appears to be expecting .latch primitives despite the symbiflow files using custom flip flops.

 ### Week 8: June 14, 2021

-* **Monday**:
+* **Monday**: Worked on getting the slicel to place and route in VTR and I was ulimately successful.
+We discovered that in order for the slicel to work we needed an eblif file or to simplify the slicel flip flops to match the .latch primitive in the blif file output by ODIN II.
+I accomplished this by removing everything on the flip flops except the D, Q, and clk ports.
+Also cleaned up my code and merged in changes from the main VTR branch.
 * **Tuesday**:
 * **Wednesday**:
 * **Thursday**: